1)The design on this bowl is exfoliated and worn; the jar itself is cracked.

 Between the two sets of framing lines is a 1.5-inch wide panel of design.
 The wide mouth of the jar, and its narrow upper surface, force the design to be drawn on the curve marking the waist of the jar.
 From below the jar is seen as a disk of blank space encircled by framing lines.
 From above only the upper fragment of the design panel is visible surrounding the framing lines.
 Only when the jar is viewed from the side is the band of design visible.

 The design has two major elements and each is repeated twice on the jar.
-Overall the design is 7.5-inches long.
+Each of the two design panels is 7.5-inches long.
 A curvilinear avian form accounts for 60% of this length, an ovoid element occupies 33% of the design panel.
-A set of parallel lines account for the remaining space.
+Four sets of parallel lines account for the remaining space.

 Curvilinear avian form: